 The process passed the House of Representatives but didn’t achieve the two-thirds majority necessary in the Senate.

-President Andrew Jackson was accused of dismissing his secretary of war against the will of Congress.
+President Andrew Johnson was accused of dismissing his secretary of war against the will of Congress.
 This is an interesting interpretation of a high crime and abuse of political power, considering how many dismissals and appointments have occurred in the Trump administration.

 Another of the charges related to rude speech that reflected badly on the position of president.
 This is an interesting charge when we consider the language used by modern-day presidents.

 Richard Nixon may have pleaded that he was not a crook, but his decision to resign over the Watergate Scandal speaks volumes.
-We will never know if he would have been impeached or whether the Senate would have failed to reach the majority, just like Clinton, Jackson, and Trump.
+We will never know if he would have been impeached or whether the Senate would have failed to reach the majority, just like Clinton, Johnson, and Trump.

 The Senate Judiciary Committee did bring about a case to kickstart the impeachment inquiry.